BIDS-Xu-Lab/novelty_taxonomy_for_biomedical_literature/README.md

 - PubMed for biomedical literature access
 - The research community for feedback and contributions

-## Contact
+## Contributing and Contact

-For questions and support, please open an issue on GitHub or contact the maintainers.
+We welcome contributions, questions and support, please open an issue on GitHub or contact the maintainers.

 ---

-**Note**: The full dataset and complete codebase, including the web-based annotation platform, will be released publicly upon publication.
+**Note**: The full dataset and complete codebase will be released publicly upon publication.